ansible/aap-mcp-server/README.md

 - **Gateway**: User and team management, organizations, role definitions
 - **Galaxy**: Collection management and versions

 Tool availability depends on your configured toolsets and user permissions.
-When the web UI is enabled, you can browse available tools at `http://localhost:3000/tools`.

 ## Prometheus Metrics